newbpydev/02-progress-steps/README.md

-# Expanding Card
+# Progress Steps

-This is a solution to the Expanding Card mini project.
+This is a solution to the progress steps mini project.

 ## Table of contents